HOW STATES ARE LEGALIZING

-As of January 2020, eleven states and the District of Columbia have already been down this path.
+As of November 4, 2020, fifteen states and the District of Columbia have already been down this path.
 Their experiences implementing new laws can serve as a potential roadmap for other states considering legalization.
 To paraphrase U.S. Supreme Court Justice Louis Brandeis, states can serve as “laboratories of democracy” that can inform legislation in other states.

 1: In the Weeds with Heather Trela